HyrumDickinson/solar-panel-protection-system/WRITEME.md

 - [X] **Hyrum Dickinson** - `main` - Python program now searches for and connects to one hardcoded ip address rather than supporting an array of multiple simultaneous connections.
 - [ ] **Hyrum Dickinson** - `main` - After going over the design with Ben, I still have a few more changes to make before the program will be ready for connection to an Arduino.
 I've got to clear out some more bullshit.

+### 7-30-2021
+- [X] - We decided to abandon the existing Python GUI and write an original one in Processing